timlabs/uscode/United States Code/TITLE 42-THE PUBLIC HEALTH AND WELFARE/CHAPTER 109B-SECURE WATER/CHAPTER 109B-SECURE WATER.md

     * (E) to accelerate the adoption and use of advanced water treatment technologies to increase water supply;

+    * (F) to assist States and water users in complying with interstate compacts or reducing basin water supply-demand imbalances;

-    * (F) to prevent the decline of species that the United States Fish and Wildlife Service and National Marine Fisheries Service have proposed for listing under the Endangered Species Act of 1973 (16 U.S.C.
+    * (G) to achieve the prevention of the decline of species that the United States Fish and Wildlife Service and National Marine Fisheries Service have proposed for listing under the Endangered Species Act of 1973 (16 U.S.C.
 1531 et seq.) (or candidate species that are being considered by those agencies for such listing but are not yet the subject of a proposed rule);

-    * (G) to accelerate the recovery of threatened species, endangered species, and designated critical habitats that are adversely affected by Federal reclamation projects or are subject to a recovery plan or conservation plan under the Endangered Species Act of 1973 (16 U.S.C.
-1531 et seq.) under which the Commissioner of Reclamation has implementation responsibilities; or
+    * (H) to achieve the acceleration of the recovery of threatened species, endangered species, and designated critical habitats that are adversely affected by Federal reclamation projects or are subject to a recovery plan or conservation plan under the Endangered Species Act of 1973 (16 U.S.C.
+1531 et seq.) under which the Commissioner of Reclamation has implementation responsibilities;

+    * (I) to improve the condition of a natural feature; or

-    * (H) to carry out any other activity—
+    * (J) to carry out any other activity—

-      * (i) to address any climate-related impact to the water supply of the United States that increases ecological resiliency to the impacts of climate change; or
+      * (i) to address any climate-related impact to the water supply of the United States that increases ecological resiliency to the impacts of climate change;

-      * (ii) to prevent any water-related crisis or conflict at any watershed that has a nexus to a Federal reclamation project located in a service area.
+      * (ii) to prevent any water-related crisis or conflict at any watershed that has a nexus to a Federal reclamation project located in a service area; or

+      * (iii) to plan for or address the impacts of drought.

 * #### (2) Application
   * To be eligible to receive a grant, or enter into an agreement with the Secretary under paragraph (1), an eligible applicant shall—